A Useless Picture Frame

 27 Mar 2020 ∞

-Many months ago my father gave me an old, delapidated, film splicer.
+Many months ago my father gave me an old, dilapidated, film splicer.
 I had the intention of cleaning it up and displaying it somewhere?
 Maybe?
-I didn’t really think it through, but I do love weird old things like that.
-The splicer was shuffled around a few times by me and my roomates, and eventually ended up sitting at the end of a wallway, mostly forgotten.
+I didn't really think it through, but I do love weird old things like that.
+The splicer was shuffled around a few times by me and my roommates, and eventually ended up sitting at the end of a hallway, mostly forgotten.
 Util two days ago.

-Due to circumstances beyond my control I’ve found myself with some, ahem, extra free time, and while walking down the afformentioned hallway, saw the splicer, and knew extactly what to do with it.
+Due to circumstances beyond my control I've found myself with some, ahem, extra free time, and while walking down the aforementioned hallway, saw the splicer, and knew exactly what to do with it.

 A 1.44" TFT display, Wemos D1 mini, and battery are housed in the film viewer, which originally held a lightbulb in the top portion.
 I wired the original power switch to continue to control power for the system, and the barrel jack to charge the battery is in place where the original power cable went.

 While the hardware was relatively straight forward, the software was another matter.
 This was the first time I've dabbled with running a display on an ESP board before.

 I was thrilled when I eventually managed to get the C++ working to display a line of text, and even more so when I had a tiny web server running that let me remotely push text to the screen.
 Displaying images, however, was another story.
 Eventually I decided to switch from Arduino to MicroPython, which is a much more familiar programming environment.